iSOLveIT/sphinx-pdf-generate/docs/options.rst

 .. tip::

-    Using an SVG image as the value for author logo is recommended.
+    Using an SVG image as the value for author logo is recommended because it is easier to adjust the image size without losing the quality of the image.

 pdfgen_copyright
 ****************